StefanFischer/nnUNet-ProgressiveGrowingOfPatchSize/documentation/how_to_use_PGPS_curricula.md

 ## How to use Progressive Growing of Patch Size?

 Currently only the 3d_fullres UNET_CONFIGURATION is supported.
+The code for the curricula can be found [here](../nnunetv2/training/nnUNetTrainer/variants/sampling)

 ### Using the default UNet Version